 - $500 (Sh51,500) for surrogate pay after embryo transfer, and

-- $500 monthly pay for surrogate during the remainder of her pregnancy.
+- $500 monthly pay for a surrogate during the remainder of her pregnancy.

 IVF can cost anything between $3,000-$5,000 (Sh310,000 and Sh515,000) in Kenya, according to experts.